aaron-grau/curic/ruby/projects/hash_map_lru_cache/README.md

 - `#get(key)`
 - `#include?(key)`
 - `#remove(key)`

+### Making Heads and Tails of `LinkedList`

+There are a few ways to implement `LinkedList`.
+You can either start with head and tail as `nil`, or start them off as sentinel links.
+You can pass the specs with either implementation, but we recommend using sentinel links because it can help you avoid type checking for `nil`.

 *Hint: any linked list method needs to check for two things: whether the head is nil (meaning the list is empty), and whether you've reached a